Getting Started with Ship's APIs

 Accept header to indicate request format and/or a

-Content-Type headers, then PRO uses its default value of application/json.
+Content-Type headers, then Ship uses its default value of application/json.

 Accept-Encoding header with a value of gzip in all requests.